Damon Che: With The Speaking Canaries

 Che formed The Speaking Canaries in 1991, some months before he formed Don Caballero.
 Unlike all his previous bands in which he was the drummer, Damon Che sings and plays guitar with the Canaries.
 Songs for the Terrestrially Challenged is the first Speaking Canaries album to be released on compact disc, and the first to see worldwide distribution; therefore, it has often been erroneously attributed as The(e) Speaking Canaries' debut album.
 On Get Out Alive: The Last Type Story, the most recent of The Speaking Canaries' four albums, Che plays all of the instruments on all but three songs.

 With Don Caballero

 Che formed Don Caballero in August 1991 with guitarist Mike Banfield and bassist Pat Morris.
 Che briefly played the drums in Rocco Raca, concurrently with the early months of Don Caballero, until that band dissolved and guitarist Ian Williams joined Don Caballero as a second guitarist in 1992.
 Between 1993 and 2000, Don Caballero released four highly influential albums, For Respect, Don Caballero 2, What Burns Never Returns and American Don, and one singles collection, Singles Breaking Up (Vol. 1) (all on Touch and Go Records) and played hundreds of shows, earning a reputation as the definitive math rock band.

-Che was known in the underground music community for his erratic and unpredictable behavior, from stripping down to his boxer shorts to play the drums, to capping off a performance by breathing fire.
-Don Caballero's dissolution in 2000 was largely due to Che's on-stage outbursts and tensions between Che and guitarist Ian Williams.
-Che was also rather hostile to Williams in the press, further putting to rest the hopes of a reunion of the "classic" Don Cab lineup.